When you witness perfectionism in children, you may have one of two reactions:

 When we intervene too soon as parents, our children never get the opportunity to work through issues on their own, and they recur.

-It’s one of the main reasons why assisting the youngster in problem-solving while dealing with their own perfectionism is so important.
+It’s one of the main reasons why assisting the child in problem-solving while dealing with their own perfectionism is so important.
 Problem-solving teaches children how to deal with their own perfectionism now and in maturity, even when no one else is around to help.

 The child can recognize it in himself.